sksoumik/programming_notes/README.md

 # Concurrency and parallelism

 **Concurrency** and **parallelism** both relate to "different things happening more or less at the same time.

+**Concurrency** is when two or more tasks can start, run, and complete in overlapping time **periods**.
+It doesn't necessarily mean they'll ever both be running **at the same instant**.
+For example, *multitasking* on a single-core machine.

+**Parallelism** is when tasks *literally* run at the same time, e.g., on a multicore processor.

 https://fastapi.tiangolo.com/async/#in-a-hurry